monk-io/docs/docs/guides/k8s-migrate.md

 💡 You can inspect and manage your above stack with these commands:
-        monk logs (-f) yelb/application - Inspect logs monk shell     yelb/application - Connect to the container's shell monk do        yelb/application/action_name - Run defined action (if exists) 💡 Check monk help for more!
+        monk logs (-f) yelb/application - Inspect logs monk shell     yelb/application - Connect to the container shell monk do        yelb/application/action_name - Run defined action (if exists) 💡 Check monk help for more!
 ```